-This not-for-profit organisation was originally set up in Geelong, Australia in 2003 by co-trustees Ron Phelan (member of the Bowen Therapists' Federation Of Australia) and Chris Reed (president of the Bowen Association of Australia).
+TBLTF is a non-profit organisation, set up with a small charity consitution.
+It was set up in 2010 as the UK branch of the original fund based in Geelong, Australia, formed in 2003 by co-trustees Ron Phelan (member of the Bowen Therapists' Federation of Australia) and Chris Reed (president of the Bowen Association of Australia).

 Tom Bowen (the originator of the various forms of Bowen Therapy taught today) found the time he spent helping children with disabilities extremely rewarding and the TBLTF was initiated to continue this important work.